Department-of-Design/Kevins-Awesome-Macros/sequential_purge.md

 Here you can configure the settings for the macro.
 The most important setting is `variable_continuous`.
 With this you can select what [mode](https://github.com/Department-of-Design/Kevins-Awesome-Macros/tree/main/sequential_purge#modes) you want to use.
 For continuous you have to set `variable_continuous` to `True`.

+After doing all of this send the macro `FIRMARE_RESTART`
 ## Configuration
 | Setting                           | Description                                                                                                                                                                                                                                                                        | Input                                     | Default |
 |-----------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|---------|